 The Samsung QN90A has an excellent contrast ratio.
 Although its native contrast is lower than most VA panel TVs due to the 'Ultra Viewing Angle' layer, its local dimming feature helps it display very deep blacks.
 Keep in mind that contrast may vary a bit between units.
 If you want a TV with a near-infinite contrast ratio, consider the Sony A90J OLED.

-The Samsung QN90A has outstanding SDR brightness and it gets much brighter than the Samsung Q90/Q90T QLED.
+The Samsung QN90A has outstanding SDR brightness and it gets much brighter than the Samsung Q90/Q90T QLED and the Sony X95J.
 It easily gets bright enough to combat glare, but it has an aggressive Automatic Brightness Limiter (ABL) that causes large areas of bright colors, like in a hockey or basketball broadcast, to be more dim.

 We tested SDR brightness after calibration in the 'Movie' Picture Mode with Color Tone set to 'Warm2', Brightness to its max, and Local Dimming on 'High'.